abhirockzz/scalable-websocket-chat-with-hazelcast/README.md

 - Send public messages
 - Send private messages
 - Get notified about new users joining
-- Leave the chat room
+- Leave the chat room (logout)
 - Get notified another user leaves the chat room

 > All these work no matter which node the user is connected to

 ## Scaling the application

-This section gives you quick background, talks about the actual problem and the solution.
+This section gives you a quick background, talks about the actual problem and the solution.

 > Although some of the concepts have been discussed in the context of this application, they are generally applicable for WebSocket applications in general (specially the ones which use the Java WebSocket API)